-Jovita Moore, a veteran local news anchor in Atlanta, has been diagnosed with glioblastoma, an aggressive form of brain cancer that comes with a grim prognosis.
+The Atlanta community is mourning the loss of veteran local news anchor Jovita Moore.
+Moore had recently been diagnosed with glioblastoma, an aggressive form of brain cancer that comes with a grim prognosis.

-Like many cases of the disease, the diagnosis comes as a shock: Moore, 53, has been an active and prominent journalist in the area for 23 years.
+Like many cases of the disease, the diagnosis came as a shock: Moore, who was 53 at the time of her death, had been an active and prominent journalist in the area for 23 years.
 She appeared on TV several times a day, anchoring the late afternoon and evening newscasts.
-Outside of her television work, she’s a mom of three and a volunteer at a local non-profit helping homeless kids.
+Outside of her television work, she was a mom of three and a volunteer at a local non-profit helping homeless kids.

 But in April, Moore revealed she underwent an MRI after noticing troubling symptoms.